abhimanyu-a/HelloFresh_API_Project/README.md

 ## Project Summary

-The test cases **DriverTest.java** and and **NegativeTest.java* are placed in the src/test/java location inside the com.hellofresh.test package.
+The test cases **DriverTest.java** and and **NegativeTest.java** are placed in the src/test/java location inside the com.hellofresh.test package.
 The POJO modals are present in the location src/main/java with the package com.hellofresh.modals.
 The config file is presnt in src/main/resources folder.
 The http client managemenet and initialization is inside the src/main/java folder within the package com.hellofresh.client.
+The logs are placed under the root folder in a folder logs.
+The **TestNG** native reports can be accessed from root -> test-output-> HelloFresh_PositiveTest.html

 ## Test Cases
 For all of the below test cases the STATUS CODE, STATUS MESSAGE and Response body is compared.
 For instance, for the test case to create